 Send your completed homework in pdf format to marcocuturicameto+report@gmail.com.
 Please put the word report in the title of your email.
 The pdf can be a scanned copy of a handwritten assignment (specially if you need to write a lot equations) or a word/latex document exported as pdf (please don't send me a .doc document).
-Please send me your code in zipped folder that can run independently.
+Please send me your code in a zipped folder.
+I should be able to run that code on its own.